Yorkcla/yorkcla.github.io/_pages/about.md

 Music and beyond 🎧; I'm a computer science PhD candidate doing research at the intersections of sound, music, and HCI at [ANU](https://www.anu.edu.au/).

 I began my academic career as a clarinetist and pursued an undergraduate degree in musicology, with a keen interest in anthropology.
 I experienced engineering projects within the fields of industrial engineering.
-This journey led me to become an interdisciplinary sound researcher, focusing on music, human, and interaction design.
+This journey led me to become an interdisciplinary sound and music researcher, focusing on music, human, and interaction design.